Gas chromatography–vacuum ultraviolet spectroscopy

 Gas chromatography–vacuum ultraviolet spectroscopy (GC-VUV) is a universal detection technique for gas chromatography.
 VUV detection provides both qualitative and quantitative spectral information for most gas phase compounds.

 GC-VUV spectral data is three-dimensional (time, absorbance, wavelength) and specific to chemical structure.
-Nearly all compounds absorb in the VUV region of the electromagnetic spectrum with the exception of carrier gases hydrogen, helium, and argon.
+Nearly all compounds absorb in the vacuum ultraviolet region of the electromagnetic spectrum with the exception of carrier gases hydrogen, helium, and argon.
 The high energy, short wavelength VUV photons probe electronic transitions in almost all chemical bonds including ground state to excited state.
 The result is spectral "fingerprints" that are specific to individual compound structure and can be readily identified by the VUV library.

 Unique VUV spectra enable closely related compounds such as structural isomers to be clearly differentiated.
 VUV detectors complement mass spectrometry, which struggles with characterizing constitutional isomers and compounds with low mass quantitation ions.
 VUV spectra can also be used to deconvolve analyte co-elution, resulting in an accurate quantitative representation of individual analyte contribution to the original response.
 This characteristically lends itself to significantly reducing GC runtimes through flow rate-enhanced chromatographic compression.

 VUV spectroscopy follows the simple linear relationship between absorbance and concentration described by the Beer-Lambert Law, resulting in more accurate retention time-based identification.
 VUV absorbance spectra also exhibit feature similarity within compound classes, meaning VUV detectors can rapidly compound class characterization in complex samples through compound spectral shape and retention index information.
-Advances in technology reduces the typical group analysis data processing time from 15-30 minutes to <1 minute per sample.
+Advances in technology reduces the typical group analysis data processing time from 15 to 30 minutes to <1 minute per sample.

 History

-The first benchtop detector was introduced in 2014 with detection capabilities between 120 - 240 nm.
+The first benchtop detector was introduced in 2014 with detection capabilities between 120 and 240 nm.
 This portion of the ultraviolet spectrum had historically been restricted to bright source synchrotron facilities due to significant background absorption challenges inherent to working within the wavelength range.
-Further detector platform development has extended the wavelength detection range out from 120 - 430 nm.
+Further detector platform development has extended the wavelength detection range out from 120 to 430 nm.

 How it works

 VUV detectors for gas chromatography detectors

 VUV detectors are compatible with most gas chromatography (GC) manufacturers.
 The detectors can be connected through a heated transfer line inserted through a punch-out in the GC oven casing.
 A makeup flow of carrier gas is introduced at the end of the transfer line.
 Analytes arrive in the flow cell and are exposed to VUV light from a deuterium lamp.
-Specially coated reflective optics paired with a back-thinned charged coupled device (CCD) enable the collection of high quality VUV absorption data.
+Specially coated reflective optics paired with a back-thinned charge-coupled device (CCD) enable the collection of high-quality VUV absorption data.
 Figure 1 shows a schematic of the analyte path from GC to VUV detector.